artsy/artsy.github.io/_posts/2015-09-24-mvvm-in-swift.markdown

 ## User Interface Structure

 Part of our user interface consists of a segment control near the top of the screen.
 The currently selected segment determines the sort order of the collection view cells, as well as the collection view's layout.
-We had previously defined an enum to store the titles and sort order corresponding to each segment; the order of the enum cases inferred the order of the buttons in the UI.
+We had previously defined an enum to store the titles and sort order corresponding to each segmented control; the order of the enum cases implies the order of the controls in the UI.

 ```swift
 enum SwitchValues: Int {